 4. It has a quick ROI – One of the biggest flex of poultry farming is that it has a quick return on investment (ROI).

 For example, if you own a broiler farm, you can raise the birds for six weeks, sell them, and make your money back.

 Compared to other types of livestock business, poultry farming is one business that you can quickly turn into cash when you are broke.

 Sometimes around September 2020, I bought some day-old broilers to raise, and within 5 weeks of purchase, I sold them out to people that will raise them for another 3 weeks before disposing of the birds.

 - Poultry farming is risky – The first disadvantage of poultry farming is how risky it is to operate.
 An outbreak of diseases can make you lose your investment, and this happening might make it difficult for you to bounce back.

 - Poultry farming requires huge capital – Yes, you can start a poultry farm at the back of your house and on a small scale.
 But, if you want to go commercial, you need huge capital to start this business.
 The initial cost of putting things together might weigh you down, and before you recoup back your money, it might take a while.

 - Poultry farming needs close monitoring – If you are a poultry farmer, you need to always be on the ground now and then to monitor the performance of the birds.
 If you are going to be far away, you need to explore the service of someone that has an idea about poultry farming.

-- Bird-Human Infections – One of the disadvantages of poultry farming is there might be a bird to human infection.
+- Bird-Human Infections – One of the disadvantages of poultry farming is there might be a bird-to-human infection.
 Although this infection is not common when it occurs, it is usually serious.
-The major bird-to-human infections that can could spread is known as Avian flu.
+The major bird-to-human infection that can could spread is known as Avian flu.
 It affects the respiratory system of humans.